Document

 - Undue financial hardship – if the fine would cause the offender undue financial hardship such that it might not be able to continue to operate.

-When any review determines a final amount of penalty and this is not paid the Council will pursue non-payment of the penalty charge on the order of a court, as if payable under a court order.
+18. The Council will pursue non-payment of the penalty charge on the order of a court, as if payable under a court order.

 Appendix 2